Code-Institute-Submissions/get_booted/README.md

 -   Font Awesome – Providing various symbols and logs that can be used to provide a better and cleaner design on the website with accurate and simple logos. [https://fontawesome.com/icons](https://fontawesome.com/icons)

--   Bootstrap– Providing excellent support in implementing features and functions for the website e.g. footer, grids, colour codes and more
+-  [Bootstrap](https://getbootstrap.com/docs/5.0/layout/grid/)– Providing excellent support in implementing features and functions for the website e.g. footer, grids, colour codes and more

--   Color Picker – User for the colour selection examples provided in the Design section. [https://htmlcolorcodes.com/](https://htmlcolorcodes.com/)
+-   [Color Picker](https://htmlcolorcodes.com/) – User for the colour selection examples provided in the Design section.

--   Pro direct soccer – For the items information
+-   [Pro Direct Soccer](https://www.prodirectsoccer.com/) – For the items information

--   Lovell soccer - For the items information
+-   [Lovell Soccer](https://www.lovellsoccer.co.uk/) - For the items information

--   Stackoverlow -Helping with the issue with the aws Heroku images not loading [https://stackoverflow.com/questions/44779042/aws-how-to-fix-s3-event-replacing-space-with-sign-in-object-key-names-in-js](https://stackoverflow.com/questions/44779042/aws-how-to-fix-s3-event-replacing-space-with-sign-in-object-key-names-in-js)

 -   [Phocuswire](https://www.phocuswire.com/rethinking-broken-travel-marketing-funnel) - Image used for the 500.html page